 Is Krakow safe to travel alone?

 Of course like any city there are dangers, and Krakow is no exception.
 With its high volume of bars there can be alcohol-fueled incidents, but if you don’t go looking for trouble, you should be fine.
-To be honest, I feel like the most trouble is from visitors, especially bachelor parties that see the city as their personal playground.
+To be honest, I feel like the most trouble is from visitors, especially rowdy bachelor parties.

 Eating Alone in Krakow